prosperinweb/BMI-Calculator/README.md

 - Support for both Metric and Imperial systems.
 - BMI categorization based on the World Health Organization's data.
-- Gender-based evaluation of BMI.
+- Asian descent evaluation of BMI.
 - User-friendly interface with error checking for invalid inputs.

 ## Technologies Used